serverless-guru/sls-jest/README.md

 - CI/CD

 When running tests in a CI/CD environment, the recommended way is to use OIDC.
-The assumed role should have sufficient permissions to access all the resources your tests use (or [create](#spies))
+The assumed role must have sufficient permissions to access all the resources your test suite uses (or [creates](#spies))

 Here are some guides: